Greetings & welcome to the Legion of Honor guild website.

 Raiding Rules & Guidelines

-Legion of Honor raids a minimum of three nights per week, Tuesday, Wednesday & Thursday.
+Legion of Honor raids a minimum of two nights per week, Tuesday & Wednesday.
 All members are eligible to participate in raids, but each instance has different needs and requirements.
 The Raid Leader reserves the right to invite players with the consistency, experience, and gear to make a run successful.
 When you sign up for a raid, regardless of whether you are an experienced raider or not, you agree to abide by the following rules.

 1. If you are late to a run without prior notice to and consent of the raid leader you may lose your raid spot.
 If you no show without notice to and consent of a raid leader, you will be replaced.
 We run 12-13 peeps per raid team in order to ensure consistent raid progression and options.
 In addition, we expect 85% attendance.